10 Tips for Improving Your Cash Flow with Xero

 Send out Xero invoices promptly

-Invoices can be emailed from the Xero Sales area, saving you the cost of a stamp and the time of slotting the invoice into the usual accounts payable process; often a few days if you had used the post box.
+Invoices can be emailed from the Xero Sales area (or any mobile device), saving you the cost of a stamp and the time of slotting the invoice into the usual accounts payable process; often a few days if you had used the post box.

 When sending an invoice via Xero you have the option to send it as a PDF via the Xero network, and as an online link.
 A client can download the PDF, cut down a tree, print it off, and file it — boo!
 Or they can save the PDF on their computer, ensuring they have a regular back-up system in place.

 If they’re an ultra-cool Xero user like you, they can minimise data entry by connecting with your Xero system and receipting the invoice directly into their accounts as a Draft Bill.
 The client can click on a hyperlink, automatically generated in the invoice you sent them, and view the invoice online.
 When they click on the link the green tick against the invoice on your Sales dashboard darkens so you know they’ve seen it.
 Delicious, hey?

 Install the Xero app on your iPhone and embrace the cloud by invoicing while you’re on the road.
 The quicker the invoice is issued, the quicker it’s paid and the quicker cash is receipted by the bank.

 Send Xero statements at the end of the month

 With just a few clicks via the Xero Sales dashboard, activity and outstanding statements summarising customer invoices can easily be sent to customers that have outstanding balances.

 Review your Aged Receivables report